ni/instrumentstudio-plugin-labview/docs/README.md

 ---

-## Developing a LabVIEW G Plug-in application
+## Steps to create a G Plug-In in LabVIEW

 1. Create and save a new LabVIEW project.